 When the anal glands rupture due to infection this is referred to as an anal gland abscess.
 An anal gland abscess is extremely uncomfortable for your dog and not very pleasant for you either.
-An abscessed anal gland will leak blood, pus and anal gland contents.
+An abscessed anal gland will leak blood, pus, and anal gland contents.
 It is EXTREMELY important that if your dog experiences an abscessed anal gland, you get them to the vet immediately.
 When treating an abscessed anal gland your vet will need to sedate your dog, cut open and drain the abscessed gland, apply antibiotics, and close the wound.
-You dog will also receive oral antibiotics to help to control the infection.
+Your dog will also receive oral antibiotics to help to control the infection.

 Once you have experienced an anal gland incident with your dog, the chances are that you will become much more aware that these little glands exist and sometimes require veterinary attention.

-Anal Gland Problem Prevention
+North Raleigh Veterinarian Discusses Anal Gland Problem Prevention

-Once your dog has had an anal gland abscess they are more likely to need veterinary expression of their anal glands in the future.
+Once your dog has had an anal gland abscess they are more likely to need a veterinary expression of their anal glands in the future.
 There are some things that you can do, however, that can help your dogs anal glands to express naturally.

 Do you have questions about your dogs anal glands?
 Give us a call and set up an appointment with one of our vets to discuss your questions!